usafsam/ncov/my_profiles/usaf/my_description.md

-# These data represent USAFSAM sequencing:
+# These data represent primarily USAFSAM sequencing:
-Data are put in context with related North American diversity as well as contentual global diversity.
+Data are put in context with related Ohio, US, and Global representative sequences.